- DTP Success Team

 DSST Exam Question:

-Select the one correct answer from the following four (4) answer choices.
+Select one correct answer from the following four choices.

 What year was the American Academy of Pediatrics created?